JayMcDowell/MusicTrivia/UserStories.md

 <h4>As a music fan
 In order to appeal to a wide range of users
-I want to use the user's age to drive the content of the quiz</h4>
+I want to let the user choose the category to drive the content of the quiz</h4>

 <ul>
     <li>User runs mq start</li>